 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
-The Agency mitigates these risks by holding a diversified portfolio of high-quality investments.
-The Agency's investment policy sets specific parameters by type of investment for credit quality, maturity length, and maximum percentage investment.
-Both the policy and the Agency's debt agreements state that, generally, all securities must be issued by companies with a long-term debt rating of at least "A" by two of the Nationally Recognized Rating Agencies (NRRA) or at least "AA" by one NRRA.
+The agency mitigates these risks by holding a diversified portfolio of high-quality investments.
+The agency's investment policy sets specific parameters by type of investment for credit quality, maturity length, and maximum percentage investment.
+Both the policy and the agency's debt agreements state that, generally, all securities must be issued by companies with a long-term debt rating of at least "A" by two of the Nationally Recognized Rating Agencies (NRRA) or at least "AA" by one NRRA.
 The policy and debt agreements also indicate specific rating requirements for certain types of investments.
 Percentage limitations on specific types of securities shall be based on the purchase price of the security as compared to the market value of the portfolio at the time of purchase and does not require sales in a portfolio for subsequent changes in market value of the total portfolio to avoid exceeding the prescribed allocation level.

-The table below identifies the investment types that are authorized by the Agency's investment policy.
-The table also identifies certain provisions of the Agency's investment policy that addresses interest rate risk and concentration of credit risk.
-This table does not address investments of debt proceeds held by bond trustee that are governed by the provisions of debt agreements of the Agency, rather than by the general provisions of the Agency's investment policy.
+The table below identifies the investment types that are authorized by the agency's investment policy.
+The table also identifies certain provisions of the agency's investment policy that addresses interest rate risk and concentration of credit risk.
+This table does not address investments of debt proceeds held by bond trustee that are governed by the provisions of debt agreements of the agency, rather than by the general provisions of the agency's investment policy.

-Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum investment in one issuer Specific rating requirement U.S. Treasury bills, notes, and bonds 5 years 100% 100% Federal agency and U.S. government-sponsored enterprise notes and bonds 5 years 100 25 Federal agency mortgage-backed securities 5 years 20 20 Negotiable certificates of deposit 5 years 30 30 "AA" or better by two NRRAs Banker's acceptances 180 days 30 25 Drawn on and accepted by a bank that is rated "AA" or better by two NRRAs Commercial paper 270 days 15 10% of outstanding paper of an issuing corporation P1, A1, F1, or D1 by two NRRAs Repurchase agreements 90 days 25 25 Reverse repurchase agreements 30 days 10 10 Medium-term maturity corporate notes 5 years 30 30
+Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum investment in one issuer Specific rating requirement U.S. Treasury bills, notes, and bonds 5 years 100% 100% N/A Federal agency and U.S. government-sponsored enterprise notes and bonds 5 years 100 25 N/A Federal agency mortgage-backed securities 5 years 20 20 N/A Negotiable certificates of deposit 5 years 30 30 "AA" or better by two NRRAs Banker's acceptances 180 days 30 25 Drawn on and accepted by a bank that is rated "AA" or better by two NRRAs Commercial paper 270 days 15 10% of outstanding paper of an issuing corporation P1, A1, F1, or D1 by two NRRAs Repurchase agreements 90 days 25 25 N/A Reverse repurchase agreements 30 days 10 10 N/A Medium-term maturity corporate notes 5 years 30 30 N/A

-Authorized investment type, continued Maximum maturity Maximum percentage of portfolio Maximum investment in one issuer Specific rating requirement State of California Local Agency Investment Fund County or local agency investment pools Asset-backed securities N/A N/A 5 years 15% 15 20 15% 15 20 "AAA" by one NRRAs; issuer must have underlying rating of "A" or better Shares in a California from two NRRAs common law trust N/A None None Money market mutual funds N/A 15 15 Investment agreements 10 years 40 40 Bonds or notes issued by any municipality in the State of California 5 years 30 30 One of the two highest rating categories by Moody's and Standard & Poor's (S&P), and if rated by Fitch, in one of the two highest rating categories Bonds or notes issued by any state 5 years 30 30 One of the two highest rating categories by Moody's and S&P, and if rated by Fitch, in one of the two highest rating categories
+Authorized investment type Maximum maturity Maximum percentage of portfolio Maximum investment in one issuer Specific rating requirement State of California Local Agency Investment Fund N/A 15% 15% N/A County or local agency investment pools N/A 15 15 N/A Asset-backed securities 5 years 20 20 "AAA" by one NRRA; issuer must have underlying rating of "A" or better from two NRRAs Shares in a California common law trust N/A None None N/A Money market mutual funds N/A 15 15 N/A Investment agreements 10 years 40 40 N/A Bonds or notes issued by any municipality in the State of California 5 years 30 30 One of the two highest rating categories by Moody's and Standard & Poor's (S&P), and if rated by Fitch, in one of the two highest rating categories Bonds or notes issued by any state 5 years 30 30 One of the two highest rating categories by Moody's and S&P, and if rated by Fitch, in one of the two highest rating categories